MediaArea/MediaConch/DesignNarrative.md

 #### Assessment of Vendor/Producer Deliverables

-For archives that clarify specifications for audiovisual digitisation projects, the implementation checker should facilitate a workflow for the archivist to express those specifications and verify received material against them.
-In addition to testing for the presence and order of required metadata tags the implementation checker should also be able to verify that they adhere to particular patterns as expressed through regular expressions.
+For archives that clarify specifications for audiovisual digitisation projects, the implementation checker facilitates a workflow for the archivist to express those specifications and verify received material against them.
+In addition to testing for the presence and order of required metadata tags, the implementation checker should also be able to verify any adherence to particular patterns as expressed through regular expressions.

 The implementation checker should be able to verify that files were transferred completely and that the delivered material does not contain any partial files from an incomplete or aborted transfer.